charlotte-zhuang/coding-problems/science/source-code/heap/README.md

 This is a work in progress to test the performance of different heap structures against each other.

-Initial testing suggests that binary heaps are by far the best priority queue for solving typical coding problems.
+Initial testing suggests that binary heaps are really good.
+With enough decrease key operations, pairing and Fibonacci heaps gain parity.
+Pairing heaps are consistently better than Fibonacci heaps.

 ## Heaps included